NishchayAnand/software-engineering/Java Fundamentals/Annotations/Notes.md

 Annotations can optionally have elements.
 An element is simply a way that we specify a value within an annotation.
 Elements are declared as if they are methods.
 Set values similar to fields.

 Can specify allowable targets

+Marker interface were before annotations were introduced.
+A marker interface (also called a tag interface) has no methods to implement and exists so that you can announce to the world that, "Yes, I can do this."